-In normal operation, when the switch with IGMP Snooping enabled receives an IGMPv2 leave message, it sends a Group-Specific Query to determine if any other devices in the same group (and on the same port) are still interested in the specified multicast group traffic.
+In normal IGMP operation, when the receives an IGMPv2 leave message, it sends a Group-Specific Query to determine if any other devices in the same group (and on the same port) are still interested in the specified multicast group traffic.
 The switch removes the affiliated port from that particular group, if the following conditions apply:

-- If the switch does not receive an IGMP Membership Report within the query-responseinterval. - If no multicast routers have been learnt on that port.
+- If the switch does not receive an IGMP Membership Report within the query-responseinterval. - If no multicast routers have been learned on that port.

-With Fastleave enabled on the VLAN, a port can be removed immediately from the port list of the group entry when the IGMP Leave message is received, unless a multicast router was learnt on the port.
+With FastLeave enabled on the VLAN, a port can be removed immediately from the port list of the group entry when the IGMP Leave message is received, unless a multicast router was learned on the port.